rakib3004/rakib3004/README.md

 ### Assalamu-Alaikum, I am [Md.
 Rakib Trofder](https://www.linkedin.com/in/md-rakib-trofder-15222318b/) ✨

 I am a software engineer who possesses a deep passion for problem-solving and programming.
 My educational background includes a bachelor's in Software Engineering from the University of Dhaka.
 During my university years, I actively participated in both problem-solving and software development.
-I solved over 700+ problems, 30+ academic software projects, and 50+ online certifications in the computer science and software engineering field.
+I have completed 25+ academic software projects, solved 550+ competitive programming problems, and had 50+ online certifications in the computer science and software engineering field.

 In summary, my academic and practical experience has provided me with a comprehensive skillset to solve complex problems and develop software solutions.